 Katzco Rubber Stabilizer Shim Set

-- Multiple sizes for different gaps
+- ✓ Multiple sizes handle gaps from minor to significant

 Anti-Vibration Pads